Fermat-ORG/fermat-framework/README.md

 Fermat is a trust-less financial application framework that enables any kind of trust-less applications, including digital wallets.
 It features a Peer-to-Peer network for transporting meta-data and inter-connect network clients between each other.
 It also features a synchronization scheme that transforms a standalone app into a distributed application across several devices still owned by the same user.

 The framework evolves from the stand-alone crypto wallet and enables an ecosystem of trust-less financial applications that are both crypto-currency and digital-asset-enabled.
 The Framework handles a full stack of layers.
 Starting down from the OS API level, then the Blockchain Level, the Communication Level, Platform Level up to the User Interface Level.

-Its goals are:
+#### Fermat goals are:

 * To allow even non-developers to build their own desktop and mobile trust-less financial applications in a similar way a non-developer builds a **Worldpress** site: re-using Plug-ins and _themes_.